Litigation activity

 By ordering interim measures, the Autorité can prevent any practices likely to be anticompetitive from causing serious harm to competition or to the company which is the victim, while an investigation takes place.

-Since the transposition of the ECN+ Directive in 2021, the Autorité now has the possibility of filing an action on its own initiative to impose interim measures, no longer simply following a request made by a company, incidentally to an application on the merits.
-This new opportunity allows it to act without delay, on its own initiative, when it becomes aware of conduct that could harm competition.
+Since the transposition of the ECN+ Directive in 2021, the Autorité can now order interim measures at its own initiative and no longer only following a request by a company, incidentally to an application on the merits.
+The Autorité can therefore act without delay, at its own initiative, when it becomes aware of conduct that could harm competition.

 Some examples:

-• injunctions on Google to clarify the rules of its online advertising platform (NaVx case in 2010 and Amadeus case in 2019)
+- injunctions against Google to clarify the rules of its online advertising platform (NaVx case in 2010 and Amadeus case in 2019);

-• urgent interim measures ordered on Engie concerning pricing and to force it to share its files (2014 and 2016)
+- interim measures against Engie concerning pricing and forcing the company to share its files (2014 and 2016);

-What penalties can be expected for anticompetitive agreements or abuses of a dominant position?
+What penalties can be expected for anticompetitive agreements or abuses of dominant position?

 The penalties imposed by the Autorité have two aims: to penalise the behaviour of the company in question and to deter other companies from engaging in similar practices.